 To assist in the execution of its responsibilities, the Board has established three Board committees, namely, the NC, the ARC and the RC.
-In addition, the Exco comprises one Executive Director and five members of senior management.
+In addition, there is an Executive Committee (Exco) comprising of one Executive Director and four members of senior management.
 The Exco aims to facilitate and expedite corporate processes, and also oversees the operational aspects of the Company, including the review and the making of recommendations to the Board on the strategic direction for the Company.
 The terms of reference of Board committees are reviewed on a regular basis and are in line with the Code.
 The various roles of the Board committees are set out separately in this report.

-The full Board met five times during the year.
-In addition, the Exco meets regularly and have met forty-seven times in 2023.
-The record of the directors' attendance at the Annual General Meeting ("AGM"), Board and respective committee meetings during the financial year ended 31 December 2023 is set out below.
+The record of the directors' attendance at the Annual General Meeting, Board and respective committee meetings during the financial year ended 31 December 2022 is set out below.

-Directors' Attendance at AGM, Board and other committee meetings
+Directors' Attendance at Annual General Meeting (AGM), Board and other committee meetings

-No. of meetings (for the period from 01/01/2023 to 31/12/2023) AGM E Board Exco NC RC ARC Name of Director Held Attended Held Attended Held Attended Held Attended Held Attended Held Attended 1 Toshifumi Hashizume (Chairman) (appointed on 1 August 2023) 1 - 5 2 - - - - - - 4 2 2 Shioji Hiramatsu (Managing Director) 1 1 5 5 47 44 - - - - 4 4 3 Victor Yeo Chuan Seng (Lead Independent Director) 1 1 5 5 - 3 3 1 1 4 4 4 Lim Bee Choo (Independent Director) 1 1 5 5 - - 3 3 1 1 4 4 5 Richard Tan Chuan-Lye (Independent Director) 1 1 5 5 - - 3 3 1 1 4 4 6 Carmen Wee Yik Cheng (Independent Director) (appointed on 1 October 2023) 1 - 5 1 - - - - - - 4 1 7 Satoru Tanaka (stepped down on 1 August 2023) 1 1 5 3 - - - - - - - -
+No. of meetings (for the period from 01/01/2022 to 31/12/2022) 1 AGM Е Board Exco NC RC ARC Name of Director Held Attended Held Attended Held Attended Held Attended Held Attended Held Attended 1 Satoru Tanaka (Chairman) 1 1 5 5 - - 2 Shioji Hiramatsu (Managing Director) (Appointed on 30 May 2022) 1 - 5 2 47 25 - - - 3 Victor Yeo Chuan Seng (Lead Independent Director) 1 1 5 5 2 2 1 1 4 4 4 Lim Bee Choo (Independent Director) 1 1 5 5 - - 2 2 1 1 4 4 5 Richard Tan Chuan-Lye (Independent Director) 1 1 5 5 - - 2 2 1 1 4 4 6 Koji Oyama (Managing Director) (Stepped down on 28 April 2022) 1 1 5 2 47 23 -

 Board members also meet informally throughout the year as and when necessary to discuss and address strategic and operational issues and to provide input and guidance to management as needed.
-The IDs and the managing director ("MD") have also met five times during the course of the year to discuss strategic issues.